Singapore Raffles Music College

 Since 2001, Singapore Raffles Music College (Abbreviation: SRMC; Chinese: 新加坡莱佛士音乐学院; pinyin: Xīnjiāpō Láifoshi Yīnyuè Xuéyuan) has been one of Singapore’s leading schools for higher learning in music and dance, registered with the Committee for Private Education (CPE).
 The College was recently awarded the EduTrust 4-Year award in 2021, certifying that SRMC has reached high standards in key areas of management and provision of educational services.
 It enrolled its first students in 2006.

 The college's campus is located in at 456 Alexandra Road.
 It offers a range of Certificate to Masters courses in Music Performance, Music Production, Music Studies and Dance.

 Since 2010, SRMC has partnered the University of West London to offer various Music and Dance degree programmes.

 Academic Faculties

 Music Performance Faculty

-Music Performance Faculty consists of dedicated lecturers with both experience and expertise.
-The various lecturers hone the artistry of the students through a combination of one-to-one training and ensemble work, nurturing them into the next generation of musicians to make their mark in the music industry.

 The Music Performance Faculty consists of seven departments: